 For meningitis or severe pulmonary disease, the standard regimen consists of the following:

-Amphotericin B 0.7 mg/kg IV (or liposomal amphotericin B 3 to 4 mg/kg IV) once a day plus flucytosine 25 mg orally every 6 hours for the first 2 weeks of treatment (longer induction therapy may be needed if clinical response is slow or cultures remain positive)
+Induction with liposomal amphotericin B 3 to 4 mg/kg IV) once a day plus flucytosine 25 mg/kg orally every 6 hours for the first 2 weeks of treatment (longer induction therapy may be needed if clinical response is slow or cultures remain positive) (If lipid formulations of amphotericin B are not available, amphotericin B deoxycholate (0.7 mg/kg/day) should be used.)

-Followed by fluconazole 400 mg orally once a day for 10 weeks total
+Induction should be followed by consolidation therapy with fluconazole 400 mg orally once a day for 8 weeks

 Patients with mild to moderate symptoms of localized pulmonary involvement (confirmed by normal CSF parameters, negative cultures of CSF and urine, and no evidence of cutaneous, bone, or other extrapulmonary lesions) may be treated with fluconazole 400 mg orally once a day for 6 to 12 months.